Ä¢¹½ÊÓÆµ

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Subiaco, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But Ä¢¹½ÊÓÆµ's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+We Americans love our cars.
+Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
+As a result, most households in America have one, two, or three cars.
+But Ä¢¹½ÊÓÆµ's exclusive analysis shows that the neighborhood has a highly unusual pattern of car ownership.
 Residents of this neighborhood must really love automobiles. Ä¢¹½ÊÓÆµ's Analysis reveals that 38.2% of the households here have four, five, or more cars.
 That is more cars per household than in 97.6% of the neighborhoods in the nation.

 Significantly, 0.8% of its residents five years old and above primarily speak Greek at home.
 While this may seem like a small percentage, it is higher than 95.4% of the neighborhoods in America.